General Information Page

 - Dominance is a constant threat to any Al-Anon meeting.
 No one person may hold more than one service job at a time or hold consecutive terms at A Serenity Place.

-- Al-Anon is a spiritual program; discussion of specific religious tenets has no place here.
+- Al-Anon is a spiritual program; discussion of specific religion tenets has no place here.

 - Al-Anon literature is known as Conference Approved Literature (CAL); discussion of other literature is discouraged except for brief sharing of ES&H (not quotations) of AA literature.